Fluteds/robert/README.md

 ## Bugs
 #### (And Errors)

-Please report all bugs via the Issues page on this repo or via a DM on my [Twitter](https://twitter.com/messages/compose?recipient_id=”956925165455233024”) (Discord Coming Soon!)

-Please provide detailed information and screenshots!
+Please report all bugs via the Issues page on this repo or on [Discord](https://discord.gg/TwjJvjc) Please provide detailed information and screenshots!

 ##### To Do List